UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

 This seems pretty nice and obeys the golden rule however the new problem is the execution time.

-What if we have many hyperparameters, many values and we do cross-validation many times?
+Think about how much time it would take if we had 5 hyperparameters each with 10 different values.

+That would mean we would be needing to call `cross_validate()` 100,000 times\!

 This could take a long time.

+This is where `RandomizedSearchCV()` can be useful\!

 <br>